magicalElectronicSpace/Podium/README.md

 Welcome!
 This is the Podium File Organizer and here is all the features it can do!

 There is more information [here](https://skypi.club/Podium/index.html).

+## License

+This project is licenced under the MIT lisence.